Entropy Production for Discrete-Time Markov Processes: Summary and Discussion

 In continuous-time systems, it is known that total entropy production is bounded from below by marginal entropy production.
-This means that when an experiment is conducted to measure entropy production in a composite system with multiple interacting subsystems, the entropy production calculated only from the data of observable variables is an underestimate of the correct entropy production.
-Similar inequalities have been derived for discrete-time systems, but no clear distinction has been made as to what definition of entropy production was used.
-In this paper, we have shown that when the time-reversed definition is adopted, total entropy production is bounded from below by marginal entropy production, but is not necessarily bounded from below when the backward definition is adopted.
-We also showed that the same magnitude relationship holds for partial entropy production and marginal entropy production.
+This means that when an experiment is conducted to measure entropy production in a composite system, the entropy production calculated only from the data of observable subsystem is an underestimate of the correct total entropy production.
+Similar inequalities have been derived for discrete-time systems, but no clear distinction has been made as to which definition was used.
+In this paper, we have shown that total dissipation function is bounded from below by marginal dissipation function, but total entropy production is not bounded from below by marginal entropy production.
+We also showed that the same relationship holds for both partial dissipation function/entropy production and marginal dissipation function/entropy production.

-Finally, as an example, we presented analytical calculations of total entropy production, partial entropy production, and marginal entropy production for Gaussian process and based on these results, we performed numerical calculations of total entropy production and marginal entropy production.
-The results of these analytical calculations show that total entropy production causes expansion/contraction effects and asymmetric interaction effects due to the interaction of the constituent subsystems of a composite system, but only the effects of asymmetry appear in the setting of numerical computations.
+Finally, as an example, we presented analytical calculations of total entropy production/dissipation function, partial entropy production/dissipation function, and marginal entropy production/dissipation function for Gaussian process and we performed numerical calculations based on analytical results.
+The results of these analytical calculations show that total entropy production causes expansion/contraction effects and asymmetric interaction effects due to the interaction of subsystems of a composite system, but only the asymmetry effects appear in the setting of numerical computations.
 We have confirmed that these results are consistent with theory under these conditions.